Flask Web Apps

 Things we don't need to worry about for now, but:

-• __name__is a special Python variable which determines where Flask should look for files such as templates
+__name__is a special Python variable which determines where Flask should look for files such as templates__main__will be the value of__name__if this file is itself being run directly rather than by another file

 @app.route('/')

-• this is a decorator, which acts as a 'wrapper' around the subsequent function
+- this is a decorator, which acts as a 'wrapper' around the subsequent function

-• in short this tells Flask to use the function to determine what will be shown at the 'root URL', i.e. mysite.com/
+- in short this tells Flask to use the function to determine what will be shown at the 'root URL', i.e. mysite.com

 def index():